WebThingsIO/addon-list/README.md

 * `win32-ia32`: Windows on 32-bit x86
 * `win32-x64`: Windows on 64-bit x86

+Furthermore, your packages may have to be distributed separately if the runtime requires it.
+For instance, if you're distributing a Node.js package with binaries, it will also need to be compiled for different Node.js versions.

 # Publishing Add-ons to this List

 You can submit a [pull request](https://github.com/mozilla-iot/addon-list/pulls) or an [issue](https://github.com/mozilla-iot/addon-list/issues) to this project.
 You must include the following information: